How to Tell When Your Goat is in Heat

 goat kids wrong position rough and tumble farmhouse

 This is one of the easiest signs to spot your goat is in heat.
-They wag their tails around just like a dog.
+The doe’s tail will wag around just like a dog.
 Quick little flits back and forth.
-Apparently that motion really does it for the bucks.
-Like waving a red flag in front of a bull.
+Apparently, that motion really manages to get the buck’s attention, like waving a red flag in front of a bull.

 Obnoxious